-Star Wars fans: If you’ve ever wondered what Obi-Wan Kenobi did in the years between Revenge of the Sith and A New Hope, here’s some of the answer.
+Star Wars fans: If you’ve ever wondered what Obi-Wan Kenobi did in the years between Revenge of the Sith and A New Hope, here are some of the answers.
 If you have no idea what I’m talking about, this book is not for you.

 From the moment Obi-Wan arrives on the planet, he is challenged to keep from being noticed.
 Carrying baby Luke, he inquires at a local watering hole for directions to the Lars’ moisture farm and ends up using his light-saber against local gangsters.
 Luckily, the only witnesses are drunk, but it’s a sign of things to come as he tries to keep from drawing attention to himself.